A Review on Quantum Circuit Optimization using ZX-Calculus: ZX-Calculus

+The objects in ZX-calculus are referred to as ZX-diagrams, a type tensor networks that represent the linear map among qubits.
+The generators of ZX-diagrams are \emph{spiders}.
 A spider represents a tensor that operates on qubits in the Z-basis $\left\{\ket{0}, \ket{1} \right\}$ (green) or X-basis $\left\{\ket{-}, \ket{+} \right\}$ (red).
-Spiders possess $n$ inputs, $m$ outputs, and carry a phase $\alpha$.
-The following figure visualizes a Z- and a X-spider with $n$ inputs and $m$ outputs and their respective unitary operator in Dirac notation.
+Spiders have $n$ inputs, $m$ outputs, and carry a phase of $\alpha$.
+The following figure visualizes a Z- and X-spider with $n$ inputs and $m$ outputs and their respective unitary operator in Dirac notation.

-The linear map of a spider with phase $\alpha = 0$ results in the identity matrix $\underset{2^{m}\times 2^{n}}{\identity}$ and therefore acts as a wire.
-Spiders with phases that are multiples of $\frac{\pi}{2}$ can implement all Clifford gates.
-A T-gate corresponds to a Z-spider with a phase of $\frac{\pi}{4}$.
-Clifford gates and the T-gate form a universal gate set together.

-Wires connect the output of one spider with the inputs of other spiders.
-The identity matrix $\identity$ implements the linear map of wires.
+\emph{Wires} connect the output of one spider with the input of another spider.
+They implement the identity linear map on a qubit and leave the quantum state unchanged:

+Phase-less spiders with single input and output wire, implement the identity linear map and therefore act like wires.

-A yellow box connected by wires indicates a Hadamard generator.
-An alternative notation are blue dotted wires.
-Euler decomposition, known as the \textit{Hadamard rule (hd)}, splits a Hadamard generator into a sequence of Z and X spiders~\cite{duncanGraphStatesNecessity2009}.
+The Hadamard gate can be represented by either a yellow box connected by wires or a blue dotted line between spiders.
+The blue dotted line appears in the graph-formalism and is called a \emph{Hadamard edge / wire}.
+Euler decomposition, known as the \emph{Hadamard rule (hd)}, splits up a Hadamard wire into a sequence of Z and X spiders~\cite{duncanGraphStatesNecessity2009}.

-The swap generator swaps the spiders on a wire and implements the same linear map as the swap gate in the quantum circuit notation.

-In ZX-calculus, bent wires depict the Bell state and the Bell effect and are known as cup and cap.

-A typical ZX-diagram consists of many connected spiders and Hadamard generators.
-Matrix multiplication composes the linear map of sequentially connected spiders.
-The tensor product composes the linear map between non-sequential connected spiders and Hadamards, meaning that generators are parallel to each other.
+A typical ZX-diagram consists of many connected spiders.
+Matrix multiplication composes the linear map of sequentially connected spiders and the tensor product composes the linear map between parallel spiders.
+ZX-calculus is \emph{universal}, therefore every quantum circuit can be expressed as a ZX-diagram, but the reverse is not trivial and is known as the circuit extraction problem (Section~\ref{chap1:sec:circuit-extraction-problem}).
+Two ZX-diagrams are considered equal, if they implement the same linear map up to a global complex phase.

-\textit{Only topology matters} is an important concept in ZX calculus.
-It states that the linear map between qubits of a ZX diagram remains unchanged as long as its connectivity stays the same.
-As a consequence, bending wires (e.g., cups and caps) and moving spiders do not change the ZX diagram~\cite{coeckePicturingQuantumProcesses2017}.
-The only topology matters concept is the reason why a calculus based on Z- and X-basis is preferable over a calculus that explicitly introduces Y-spiders.
-This concept emerges from the symmetry of the Z- and X-basis eigenstates that are self-conjugate while the Y-basis eigenstates are not.
-In addition, Y-eigenstates can be easily expressed by a composition of Z- and X-spiders.

-\textit{A ZX-diagram is a labeled open graph composed of generators that can implement the linear map of qubits for every quantum circuit.}